 Provider - ITLS Provider status is achieved by successful completion of an approved ITLS Provider Course.
-The length of certification is usually three years, and is determined by the chapter or training centre.
+The length of certification is three years unless a rationale for a different term is described in the policy and procedure manual.
 Recertification is achieved through the same mechanism as initial certification or by completing a specific recertification course in some programs.